 Application Security Verification ( ASVS ) Levels

-Starting from basic and moving above towards more demanding requirements, ASVS basically has three levels of security verification:
+Starting from basic and moving above toward more demanding requirements, ASVS has three levels of security verification:

 ASVS Level 1 Basic